zpolygon95/zpolygon95.github.io/ctf/cpv2018/MOY1.md

 ```

 Next, reversing the `Encrypt` function gave me a bit of trouble.
 It took
-an embarrasing amount of time for me to realize that the operations not
+an embarrassing amount of time for me to realize that the operations not
 only had to be inverted (e.g. addition becomes subtraction), but also that
 they had to be applied in reverse order!